 Fluorescent substances can absorb ultraviolet light and then re-emit it almost instantaneously.
 Some energy is lost in the process, so the light emitted has a longer wavelength than the absorbed radiation, which makes this light visible and makes the material appear to glow.

 The light emitted from the blacklight is UVA, which is very less damaging compared to UV light.
 However, sufficiently intense UV-A and blue radiation can cause chemical damage to the retina.
 Short-term or long-term exposure to UV radiation can cause damage.

 This can damage your eyes, affect your vision, and cause deterioration in your overall eye health.
 Glare discomfort can also occur with exposures that are within safe limits.
 Try to avoid looking directly at lighting equipment.

 What are the effects of prolonged exposure to blacklight?

 Because black light can radiate ultraviolet light (UVA), so long-term work in this environment, excessive ultraviolet light causes photochemical reactions, which can cause a series of changes in human functions, especially children, need special attention.
 Long-term exposure of humans to UV light can cause harm to the skin, eyes, and immune system.

 How many black lights are needed for a DJ party？

 Generally speaking, it depends on how big the whole space is.
 There are different kinds of blacklight bulbs, blacklight floodlights, blacklight strips, blacklight bar and also different wattage options.
-Usually, a 100W blacklight floodlight brightness can cover a 40 x 40 feet space.
+Usually, a 100W energy efficient blacklight floodlight brightness can cover a 40 x 40 feet space.